Home » Articles » Lifestyle » Hiring a tradie? You need to read this first!

 ‘Pay peanuts, get monkeys.’ – James Goldsmith

-If you’re looking to do a kitchen renovation for a rental property you own, you may be happy to put in a low-end product.
-For your own home, maybe you’d like to spend more and install a high-end kitchen with quality finishes.
-If you decide to choose purely on price and are unhappy with what they delivered, it’s easy to feel dissatisfied with who you’ve chosen.
+If you’re wanting to invest in a new kitchen for a rental property, you may be happy to install a low-end product.
+For your own home, spending more makes sense for a kitchen with quality finishes.
+If you decide to choose purely on price and are unhappy with what they delivered, it’s easy to feel dissatisfied.
 While your budget will impact your choice, be realistic.
 You’ll get what you pay for.

 Calculate your budget

-Don’t be afraid to tell the businesses quoting your work, what your budget is.
-When you go to a car yard you don’t let the sales team show you all the cars and then say, “Oh, they’re a bit more than what I wanted to spend.”
+Don’t be afraid to tell the businesses quoting your work what your budget is.
+When you go to a car yard, you don’t let the sales team show you all the cars and then say, “Oh, they’re a bit more than what I wanted to spend.”
 The first thing discussed is how much you can afford.
-This is the same when you buy a new TV or even an oven.
-The salesperson will always ask you for a price first.
-Then they can show you the items in that price range.

 Paying tradies

 Under the NSW home building law, the maximum deposit you can be asked to pay is 10%.
-After that progress payments can be applicable and then a final payment on completion.
-Sort out a payment schedule before work starts so both parties know at what stage payment is expected and for how much.
-Make sure that the payment schedule is relative to the job.
-If you’re asked to pay 10% before work starts, then 70% before any real work has been completed you should be questioning this.
+After that, progress payments and a final payment on completion may be required.
+Sort out a payment schedule before work starts so both parties know at what stage payment is expected and how much.
+The payment schedule should be relative to the job.
+If you’re asked to pay 10% before work starts, then 70% before any real work has been completed, doesn’t make sense.
 Your tradesperson has no incentive once they’ve been paid to do a good job or deliver on time.
 Their incentive is your money.
-Your tradie has a family to feed and bills to pay just like you, so be fair in payment, just don’t overpay early.
+Your tradie has a family to feed and bills to pay, just like you, so be fair in payment, just don’t overpay early.

-If your tradie finishes a job but there’s a couple of things left to do, don’t pay them in full.
-Some will tell you they’ll come back to finish but what can often happen is they get caught up in their next job and 4 weeks later, coming out to do half a days work at your home for no pay is not so attractive.
+If your tradie finishes a job but there are a couple of things left to do, don’t pay them in full.
+Some will tell you they’ll come back to finish, but what can often happen is they get caught up in their next job, and 4 weeks later, coming out to do half a day’s work at your home for no pay is not so attractive.
 It’s best to only make that final payment once you’re happy everything is finished.

 Tradies rely on repeat work and referrals.
 You’ll be hard-pressed to find one that is getting out early and retiring to a private island!
-If you’re happy then you’ll refer them to your friends and family.
-If they’re happy they’ll get another referral and another job and on it goes.
+If you’re happy, then you’ll refer them to your friends and family.
+If they’re happy, they’ll get another referral and another job, and on it goes.
 Don’t forget that if you use any of the businesses in our Lake Mac Family Life directory and you want to share your positive experience, you can write a review for them.
-This really helps other people in our community find reliable businesses they can trust.
-Check out our Trades & Home Maintenace Category for hiring a tradie in Lake Mac.
+This helps other people in our community find reliable businesses they can trust.
+Check out our Trades & Home Maintenance Category for hiring a tradie in Lake Mac.

 Share this post